wje-coder/Assignment3gw8525/README.md

 # Assignment3gw8525

-The prject helps connect Rect (Vite) to a ode and Express backend to connect to MySql database. it will be able to display results from ten select quies each joinin at least 2 tables using at least 2 conditions.
+The project helps connect Rect (Vite) to a ode and Express backend to connect to MySql database. it will be able to display results from ten select quies each joining at least 2 tables using at least 2 conditions.
 ##Project Structure
 reactmysql/
 ├─ backend/